Alabama

 Alabama imposes a corporate income tax but automatically exempts organizations with federal 501(c)(3) exempt status.
 Some exempt organizations may need to fill an annual “no tax due” form.

-Alabama imposes a sales and use tax on religious organizations’ sales and only provides limited exemptions for certain items.
+Alabama imposes a sales and use tax on religious organizations’ sales and provides no meaningful exemption.

-Alabama imposes a sales and use tax on religious organizations’ purchases and only provides limited exemptions for certain items.
+Alabama imposes a sales and use tax on religious organizations’ purchases and provides no meaningful exemptions.

 Alabama imposes property tax but, upon application, generally provides an exemption to religious organizations for property used for religious and/or charitable purposes.